Flood and storm affected parks

 Vaughan Springs at Castlemaine Diggings Heritage Park is closed

-Gunbower National Park is closed
+Gunbower National Park - partial closures

 Hattah Kulkyne National Park - partial closures